louisehedman/recipeappfrontend/README.md

 In the app section in src folder you find the components, models and services.

-To open the application in your browser and get it running on localhost type `npm start` in terminal.
+To open the application in your browser and get it running on localhost type `ng serve` in terminal.

 The site is live at [https://randomrecipeapp.netlify.app](https://randomrecipeapp.netlify.app).